TVI África

-TVI África was a Portuguese television station owned and operated by Televisão Independente.
+TVI África is a Portuguese television station owned and operated by Televisão Independente.
 The channel launched on 3 October 2015 on the DStv platform.
 Central to the launch of the channel was A Única Mulher, in which some of its actors went to Angola for the channel's launch party.

-The channel ceased its broadcast in June 2020.
-It was eventually replaced by TVI Internacional in Angola and Mozambique.
+The channel's license was revoked on 31 December 2025.